tokenrove/build-your-own-shell/README.md

    its utilities in reasonable detail.
  - there are [POSIX conformance test suites] but they don't seem to be available in convenient, non-restricted forms.
+ - [yash's posix-shell-tests] are only runnable with yash, but the tests themselves are full of useful ideas.

 [A Unix Shell in Ruby]: http://www.jstorimer.com/blogs/workingwithcode/7766107-a-unix-shell-in-ruby
 [Advanced Programming in the Unix Environment]: http://www.apuebook.com/